 FRU Field replaceable unit.
 A hardware component that can be replaced at the customer's location by DIGITAL service personnel or qualified customer service personnel.

-full duplex (n) A communications system in which there is a capability for 2-way transmission and acceptance between two sites at the same time.
+FRUTIL A communications system in which there is a capability for 2-way transmission and acceptance between two sites at the same time.